Castium Revelio: Reveal Your Secrets, Christopher Nolan!

 Christopher Nolan's Tenet is finally getting a bit less hush-hush, and in the recently released official trailer, we get our first glimpses of stars Robert Pattinson (Cedric Diggory), Sir Kenneth Branagh (Gilderoy Lockhart), and Clémence Poésy (Fleur Delacour).
 Their characters still have yet to be named, but we can at least derive a bit more from the trailer.
 Tenet is slated for a July 17 premiere.

 Elsewhere on the fashion front, when designers have anniversaries, lots of cool, famous people show up, and Paul Smith's 50th was no exception.
-The likes of Bill Nighy (Rufus Scrimgeour), Sir Ian McKellen, Susan Sarandon, Jon Hamm, Niall Horan, and Stanley Tucci were in attendance for a preview of Smith's autumn/winter 2020 collection, and you can check out a few photos below.
+The likes of Bill Nighy (Rufus Scrimgeour), Sir Ian McKellen, Susan Sarandon, Jon Hamm, Niall Horan, and Stanley Tucci were in attendance for a preview of Smith's autumn/winter 2020 collection.

 Game of Thrones fans will never forget the Red Wedding... no matter how much they might want to.
 We're not alone, however.
 David Bradley (Argus Filch), the actor behind Walder Fray, orchestrator of the evening of gratuitous violence, can't forget either, as he told the Sun.
 "All I had to do was remember a four-page speech, which I had to do 70 times in one day, introducing everyone and welcoming everyone with bread and salt," he noted with obvious sarcasm.